ZigengHuang/SSPEC/README.md

 ## Fine-tuning
-> Related files: finetunefilevalid.py, ftexample.jsonl.

 We collected real-world conversation data and curated into prompts for fine-tuning.
-- The file "ftexample.jsonl" shows a subset of conversation data used for fine-tuning.
-- The file "finetunefilevalid.py" can be used for quality control of the fine-tuning dataset.

 ## Prompt templates
 > Related files: get_response.py.